Your home insurance doesn’t cover it

 It may come as a shock, but flood damage is not covered by your homeowners insurance policy.
 Flood insurance in Mississippi is a totally separate insurance policy that you’ll want to consider adding to protect your home or business because 90 percent of all natural disasters in the U.S. involve some type of flooding.
 Our state in particular is subject to a wide range of natural disasters.

 If you’re considering a new home, ask your insurance agent, city officials, or your mortgage lender about the flood risk.
-FEMA also provides a very handy online flood map that allows you to view flood information at just about any address.
+The Federal Emergency Management Agency FEMA also provides a very handy online flood map that allows you to view flood information at just about any address.
 Check it out!
 Even if you find that the area isn’t a high flood risk, there’s still a chance that flooding could occur.
 Talk to your agent about your flood insurance options anyway because 20 percent of all flood claims happen in low to moderate flood risk areas.

 What exactly is a flood?

 In short, flood waters come from outside your home.

 Flood waters must either affect at least two properties or cover at least two acres of land.
 That means water from outside your property must rise and cause damage to yours and at least one other home.
 Flood waters are categorized as the “unusual rapid accumulation or runoff or surface waters” including an overflow of inland or tidal waters.

 Flood insurance in Mississippi won’t provide coverage if your home’s plumbing or water heater leaks and causes water damage.
 Your homeowners policy is for water damage caused by plumbing or appliances.

 Unless a flood, as described above, is the cause of a backup and overflow, sewer system or sump pump overflows are not considered a flood, even though they might come from outside your home.